 I love to use a lot of the Socratic Questioning tactics I cover in DYFR during this stage.
 It’s a great way to really get in the heads of what people really want, which is often different than what they say they want.

 The mistake people make when it comes to networking is that they treat it a bit like speed dating — speed sales.
 A lot of people will “make the rounds” and try to immediately feel out what the likelihood is that the person they’re talking to will become a customer.
 If that likelihood is small (these things can often be determined fairly quickly), eye contact abruptly ends, and they start to slowly scan the room, fake smile still attached, looking for their next victim.

-Instead, think of networking as a way to meet real life humans who know people.
+Instead, think of networking as a way to meet real-life humans who know people.
 Maybe someone you meet will turn into a client, but it’s rare.
-But more importantly, they might know someone who could be a future client — or, alternatively, those you meet can serve as a sleeper cell agents for your business, ready to be activated whenever they come across a colleague who casually quips, “Bill, you wouldn’t happen to know anyone who…”
+But more importantly, they might know someone who could be a future client — or, alternatively, those you meet can serve as sleeper cell agents for your business, ready to be activated whenever they come across a colleague who casually quips, “Bill, you wouldn’t happen to know anyone who…”

 Step 3: Opt-in on the spot

 Business cards suck.
 Whenever I come home from a networking event, the stack of cards that have accumulated throughout the night end up in my sock drawer.